Homeland Security chief denies policy separates families at border

 "DHS takes very seriously its duty to protect minors in our temporary custody from gangs, traffickers, criminals and abuse," she said.

+Trump cited Europe, and particularly Germany, for the "big mistake" of accepting millions of Middle Eastern refugees in recent years.

+"The people of Germany are turning against their leadership as migration is rocking the already tenuous Berlin coalition.
+Crime in Germany is way up," Trump tweeted.
+"We don’t want what is happening with immigration in Europe to happen with us!"

-Nielsen's policy defense came as controversy over DHS treatment of families continued to heat up.
-Hours later, former first lady Laura Bush tweeted that as a resident of a border state, she appreciates the need to protect the nation's boundaries.
+But controversy over DHS treatment of families continues to heat up.
+Former first lady Laura Bush said that as a resident of a border state, she appreciates the need to protect the nation's boundaries.

-"But this zero-tolerance policy is cruel.
-It is immoral," Bush tweeted.
-"And it breaks my heart."

 The policy has drawn global fury, with U.N. human rights chief, Zeid Ra’ad al-Hussein, on Monday urging the U.S. to halt the “unconscionable” policy.